ealiotta/diffnet/README.md

 of specific input directions, but this has not been formally evaluated.

 Data can either be formatted as:
-	mosaic view   (all slices are held in a single image and each image		[Nx,Ny,Ndir] represents an independent diffusion encoding direction)
+* mosaic view   (all slices are held in a single image and each image represents an independent diffusion encoding direction [Nx,Ny,Ndir]
-	standard view (each slice contains one slice and diffusion encoding direction)	[Nx,Ny,Nslice,Ndir]
+* standard view (each slice contains one slice and diffusion encoding direction) [Nx,Ny,Nslice,Ndir]

 Note that for mosaic view, dFA maps are output in mosaic view as well.